Opsgenie: Alerts, Fundamentals, and Best Practices

-On call management platforms like Opsgenie enable you to define and manage the processes your teams follow when responding to alerts or incidents.
-You can integrate monitoring systems from your existing DevOps toolset with Opsgenie, and manage follow-up to alerts that are being raised.
+On-call management platforms like Opsgenie enable you to define and manage the processes your teams follow when responding to alerts or incidents.
+You can integrate monitoring systems from your existing DevOps toolset with Opsgenie and manage follow-up to alerts raised.
 Opsgenie capabilities include actionable alerting, on-call schedule management, and advanced reporting and analytics.

 In this article, you will learn:

 - Opsgenie capabilities

 - Opsgenie initial setup

 Opsgenie is an on-call management platform you can use to receive alerts from your monitoring systems and manage your responses.
 It enables you to centralize on-call management from across your monitoring systems and categorize alerts by priority, customer impact, or timing.

 With Opsgenie, you can create on-call schedules defining who should be contacted and through what channel.
 Opsgenie supports push notifications, SMS, voice calls, and email.
 If your scheduled person does not respond, you can set the platform to automatically escalate the alert until a response is gained.

 Learn more in our guide to DevOps monitoring, which walks you through metrics, logs, traces, notifications, and alerts.